Polarization-dependent excitons and plasmon activity in nodal-line semimetal ZrSiS: Introduction

-The optical properties of ZrSiS seem to be affected by many-body correlation effects.
-In particular, it has been theorized that the ground state of a nodal-line semimetal with congruent electron and hole Fermi surfaces becomes unstable in presence of electron-hole interactions \cite{Rudenko-18,Scherer-18}.
-The electron-hole pairing provides a physical explanation to the observed mass enhancement of charge carriers \cite{Pezzini-18}, and the question arises as to whether the optical properties of ZrSiS may be influenced by electron-hole interactions as well.
-Surprisingly, the theoretical studies about optical properties of ZrSiS are scarce, to our knowledge, and use either tight-binding models \cite{Rudenko-18} or an independent-particle (IP) approach based on the density functional theory (DFT) \cite{Zhou-20}.
-In this paper, we have computed the dielectric function of ZrSiS by solving the Bethe-Salpeter equation (BSE) for electron-hole pairs.
-Our results compare fairly well with experimental data available, and provide a theoretical description for the behavior of charge carriers of ZrSiS from a sound many-body formalism.
+In any case, the optical properties of ZrSiS seem to be affected by correlation effects in the electron-hole interactions.
+Actually, Huh et al. have shown that the screening of the Coulomb interaction is only partial when a nodal line exists parallel to the Fermi surface\cite{Huh-16}.
+In this case, the nodal line does not lie exactly on the Fermi energy (and therefore the DOS does not exactly vanish at $\varepsilon_F$), but still one may expect a long-ranged electrostatic interaction between electrons and holes.
+In particular, it has been theorized that the ground state of a NLSM with congruent electron and hole Fermi surfaces becomes unstable in presence of electron-hole interactions (see \cite{Rudenko-18,Scherer-18} and references therein), in a manner that recalls the Cooper instability in a superconductor.
+The electron-hole pairing (or, more generally, the correlation effects between charge carriers) provides a physical explanation to the experimental evidence of mass enhancement of charge carriers in ZrSiS\cite{Pezzini-18}, and the question arises as to whether the optical properties of this system may be influenced by electron-hole interactions as well.

+Surprisingly, the theoretical studies about optical properties of ZrSiS are scarce, to our knowledge.
+Rudenko et al.\cite{Rudenko-18} use a tight-binding approach to suggest that a (pseudo)gap should appear in ZrSiS at low enough temperatures due to correlations between charge carriers; in particular, this could provide a physical explanation to the noticeable mass enhancement of charge carriers found by Pezzini et al.\cite{Pezzini-18}.
+On the other hand, Zhou et al. \cite{Zhou-20} used an independent-particle (IP) framework based on the density functional theory (DFT) and showed that the optical properties of ZrSiS, at this level of theory, are not affected much by uniaxial compression (up to stress of 10 GPa), except by the narrowing of the flat region with increasing strain.
+Interestingly, the IP calculations suggest that plasmon modes should exist at two energy ranges, namely at $\approx$ 5 eV (lossy plasmons) and $\approx$ 20 eV (stable plasmons), these ranges also being stable under stress.

+All the previous facts suggest that further insights onto the optical properties of ZrSiS are required, particularly those related to the effect of charge carrier correlations.
+In this paper, we have computed the dielectric function of ZrSiS by solving the Bethe-Salpeter equation (BSE) for electron-hole pairs in ZrSiS, with the focus on the calculations of optical coefficients and on the possible existence of plasmon modes.
+The obtained results compare fairly well with experimental data available, and provide a theoretical description for the behavior of charge carriers of ZrSiS from a many-body formalism.
+In addition, we confirm the existence of plasmons at low energies, which get dumped by decay onto electron-hole pairs.
+Finally, we confirm that hyperbolic plasmons, which have been predicted from the IP approach, may exist as well.